zuk3y/zuk3y/README.md

 ```
-a dynamic offensive security bible
+a no-bullshit offensive security bible

 ```